Laurencia

-Laurencia is a genus of red algae that grow in temperate and tropical shore areas, in littoral to sublittoral habitats, at depths up to 65 m.
+Laurencia is a genus of red algae that grows in temperate and tropical shore areas, in littoral to sublittoral habitats, at depths up to 65 m.

 Description

 Laurencia species have a thallus that is erect or decumbent with distichous, whorled or radial branch arrangement.

 Taxonomy and Nomenclature

 The genus name of Laurencia is in honour of Louis Jean de La Laurencie (1768-1829), who was a French Naval officer, Director of the University of Limoges and also a friend of the author, Jean Vincent Félix Lamouroux.

 The genus was circumscribed by Jean Vincent Félix Lamouroux in Ann.
 Mus.
 Natl.
 Hist.
 Nat. vol.20 on page 130 in 1813.

 It included an initial description of eight species which then subsequently underwent taxonomic revisions.
 The genus belongs to order Ceramiales reported to have 137 species, with a rich body of knowledge spanning for more than 50 years of research.

 Laurencia belongs to the family Rhodomelaceae which is considered to be one of the largest marine red algae family, estimated to have 125 genera and 700 species all over the world.
 In Laurenciae, a tribe consisting of eight genera, have a taxonomic group called "Laurencia complex" or Laurencia sensu lato which includes six of eight genera, Chondrophycus, Laurencia, Laurenciella, Osmundea, Palisada, and Yuzurua.